Elementary, Secondary, or Hawaiian Language Immersion

 The Master of Education in Teaching (MEdT) program envisions confident, well-prepared educators who have a critical role in creating and implementing quality experiences for all children.
 The program works in collaboration with public, charter, and private school partners to offer both a high-quality K–12 teacher licensure program and graduate education that supports the simultaneous renewal of K–12 schools and teacher education.

 Upon completion of this program, qualified candidates will be recommended for initial teacher licensure in elementary (K–6), secondary (6–12), or Hawaiian Language Immersion (K–12) in a general education classroom.
-Secondary content areas include Art, English/Language Arts, Hawaiian Language, Math, Science, & Social Studies.
+Secondary content areas include English/Language Arts, Hawaiian Language, Math, Science, Social Studies & World Languages.